-In an interview to CNBC-TV18's Surabhi Upadhyay and Sonia Shenoy, SP Tulsian of sptulsian.com spoke about his readings and outlook on the fundamentals of the market and specific stocks.
+In an interview to CNBC-TV18's Sonia Shenoy and Anuj Singhal, SP Tulsian of sptulsian.com shared his readings and outlook on the fundamentals of the market and specific stocks.

 Below is the verbatim transcript of the interview.